sourcegraph/jetbrains/TESTING.md

 1. Click the model dropdown.
   - Ensure that it shows the same models as the dropdown in the Chat window.

+### Code Lenses

+1. Open Inline Edit, enter a valid instruction such as "add comment", and press Edit Code.
+2. While the Cancel lens group is showing, hover over the lens.
+3. While the Accept group is showing, hover over Accept, Retry, Undo, and Diff.
+4. Go through each lens above and, with a fresh instruction, type the key sequence.

+#### Expected behavior

+1. Each Action should have a valid tooltip.
+2. Typing that action's advertised key sequence activates the lens.

 ## Multi-repo context